corey-mitchell/Bootstrap-Portfolio/README.md

 # Corey Mitchell's Portfolio

 This is my coding porfolio for showing off the work that I have accomplished in class thus far.
-Page includes my work so far, an about me section and a contact form.
+Page includes my work so far, an about me section and a working contact form.
 Feel free to contact me here if you would like to get ahold of me for future work.

 ## Plans for my porfolio